• Skip to primary navigation

 Another Tincture Option

 I want to address another option that some people may prefer.
 That is, an alcohol-free motherwort tincture recipe.
-This can be done with apple cider vinegar.
+Use apple cider vinegar instead of vodka or brandy as your solvent base.

 Follow the same steps as above but fill the jar with your chopped motherwort.
 Then cover with vinegar.
 You can use just about any kind of vinegar you want, but don’t use regular white vinegar.